What does an ‘Active Blended Learning’ programme look like?

 The programme is taught through student-centred activities that support the development of subject knowledge and understanding, independent learning and digital fluency.
 Our face-to-face teaching is facilitated in a practical and collaborative manner, clearly linked to learning activity outside the classroom.
 Opportunities are provided for students to develop autonomy, Changemaker attributes and employability skills.

-Active blended learning is therefore a pedagogical approach that combines sense-making activities with focused interactions (with content, peers and tutors) in appropriate learning settings – in and outside the classroom.
+Active blended learning is therefore a pedagogical approach that combines sense-making activities with focused student interactions (with content, peers and tutors) in appropriate learning settings – in and outside the classroom.
 ABL focuses on engaging students in knowledge construction, reflection and critique, on the development of learner autonomy and of course, on the achievement of learning outcomes.

 It is worth noting that the term ‘online’ does not feature in this definition.